List of Coronation Street characters introduced in 2020: Sam Blakeman

 Sam Blakeman, played by Jude Riordan, made his first appearance on 2 October 2020.
 Sam is introduced as the nine-year-old son of Natasha Blakeman (Rachel Leskovac) and Nick Tilsley (Ben Price).
 Prior to his first appearance on Coronation Street, Sam is unaware that Nick is his father, and was raised solely by Natasha.
 Leskovac, who portrays mother Natasha, noted that her character's priority is the "emotional impact" that getting to know Nick will have on Sam, and that she is "trying to do the right thing by him".
-On the casting process, Riordan's real-life mother stated that he was invited to a casting call in February 2020 and had a screen test with Price, who portrays father Nick, but did not hear about his casting until July of that year, due to production of the soap halting due to the COVID-19 pandemic.
+On the casting process, Riordan's mother stated that he was invited to a casting call in February 2020 and had a screen test with Price, who portrays father Nick, but did not hear about his casting until July of that year, due to production of the soap halting due to the COVID-19 pandemic.
 She added that Riordan was "over the moon" to be cast on the programme.

 For his portrayal of Sam, Riordan was awarded the Best Newcomer at the 2020 Digital Spy Reader Awards.
 Upon his nomination, Riordan's mother stated that he did not initially know what an award nomination meant, but was "made up and overwhelmed" after it was explained.
 In 2021, he received the Newcomer award at the 26th National Television Awards, becoming the youngest winner in the NTA's history.
 He has also been nominated for the Favourite Newcomer TVTimes Award, and longlisted for the Best Newcomer Inside Soap Award that year.

-Mick Chaney

-Mick Chaney, played by Neil Bell, made his first appearance on 9 October 2020.
-He is the burglary ring leader that was the boss of Todd Grimshaw (Gareth Pierce), who owes Mick money.
-George Shuttleworth (Tony Maudsley) arranges a fake funeral in order to make Mick think that Todd has died, but when Mick discovers the truth, he expresses that he will get vengeance.
-When Mick assaults Gary Windass (Mikey North), Eileen Grimshaw (Sue Cleaver) suggests that if Mick does not leave Todd alone, she will report him to the police.
-He is later shown throwing Ray Crosby (Mark Frost) out of the back of a van, stating that he owes him money.